Understand the AI terrain ahead

 We break down the material into manageable chunks.
-The sessions are in four modules, offered as stand-
+The sessions are in four modules.
+Used consecutively, they create the basis for an action plan.
+As stand alones, they provide just-in-time learning.

 - Fundamentals of how AI works – concepts, terminology, how to critically assess emerging developments

-- Practices with AI in newsrooms – present uses in gathering and presentation, the force multiplier effect, choices to augment/replace, decisions to build/buy, implications for recruiting and workflows
+- Practices with AI in newsrooms – present uses in gathering and presentation, the force multiplier effect, choices whether to augment or replace, decisions to build or buy, implications for recruiting and workflows

-- Possibilities and perils of algorithms – identifying and using datasets, knowing algorithmic bias, understanding appreciation of algorithm results, implications for standards & ethics, tactics to increase accountability
+- Possibilities and perils of algorithms – identifying and using datasets, knowing algorithmic bias, understanding appreciation of algorithm results, implications for standards and ethics, tactics to increase accountability